stuben2/cartwheeling-kitten/README.md

 ## cartwheeling-kitten

+## This is a gratuitious line of code, added to make the file "dirty", for purposes of the Git lesson.

 ## Synopsis

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)